YashTotale/counseling-during-covid/README.md

 - Expected Timeline: March 2021 to May 2021
 - (Tentative) Expected number of responses: 50 to 100
 - Plan
-  - Ask for input and suggestions from Amador counselors to design Google Form
   - Reach out to high school counselors to request responses to Google Form
   - Automate organization of form responses on Google Sheet